-There is one major crossing of the Sheboygan River Watershed within the corridor study area.
-This reach of the Sheboygan River Segment 5 originates at the headwaters and terminates 12.7 miles downstream at County W. The waterway supports warm water sport fish such as northern pike, sunfish, yellow perch, and bullheads and tolerant forage fish species such as shiners, white suckers, and creek chubs.
-Water quality is somewhat degraded by sedimentation, excess nutrients, and loss of habitat.
-A portion of the Sheboygan River is on the 303(d) List of Impaired Waters because of contaminated sediments.
-River mile 0 to 13.58 is on the 303(d) list because of polychlorinated Biphenyls (PCB)-contaminated sediments.
+WIS 23 has one major crossing of the Sheboygan River Watershed within the corridor study area.
+Within the watershed, WIS 23 crosses the Sheboygan River and an unnamed tributary of the Sheboygan River.
+In the study area, this reach of the Sheboygan River (Segment 5) originates at the headwaters and terminates 12.7 miles downstream at County W. The two waterways crossing WIS 23 support warm water sport fish and water quality is somewhat degraded by sedimentation, excess nutrients, and loss of habitat.
+Segment 5 of the Sheboygan River is not on the 303 (d) List of Impaired Waters, but farther downstream it is on the 303(d) List because of contaminated sediments.
+River mile 0 to 13.58 is on the 303(d) list because of polychlorinated biphenyl (PCB)-contaminated sediments.
 This segment is not in the corridor study area.

-The segment near WIS 23 is classified as supporting a warm water sport fish community.
+The Sheboygan River segment near WIS 23 is classified as supporting a warm water sport fish community.
 Habitat and water quality currently support an assemblage of tolerant forage and warm water game fish.
 Representative sport fish primarily include northern pike, sunfish, yellow perch, and bullheads.
 Common forage species include shiners, white suckers, and creek chub.
-A tributary to the Sheboygan River, Feldner's Creek, begins about 2 miles north of WIS 23 and flows north.
-The creek is a spring-fed Class II trout stream.
-Water quality in the upper reach of Feldner's Creek is very good, with gravel spawning areas for brook trout, intolerant forage fish, and warm water sport fish.
+A tributary to the Sheboygan River, Feldner's Creek, is a Class II trout stream.
+The creek begins about two miles north of WIS 23 and flows north.
+The creek is spring-fed and water quality in the upper reach of Feldner's Creek is very good, with gravel spawning areas for brook trout, intolerant forage fish, and warm water sport fish.
 See Figure 3.5-3 for a diagram of the Sheboygan River Watershed.

-Figure 3.5-3 Sheboygan River Watershed

-Source: WDNR Watershed maps
+Figure 3.5-3 Sheboygan River Watershed Source: WDNR Watershed maps